arduino/docs-content/content/arduino-cloud/01.getting-started/02.technical-reference/iot-cloud-tech-ref.md

 myTimeVariable = ArduinoCloud.getLocalTime()
 ```

-***Note that when using a board equipped with a hardware Real-Time Clock (RTC) the [Arduino_IoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library will use it automatically, thus communicating with the RTC from within your sketch or other libaries is not recommended.
+***Note that when using a board equipped with a hardware Real-Time Clock (RTC) the [Arduino_IoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library will use it automatically, thus communicating with the RTC from within your sketch or other libraries is not recommended.
 You can use the `getLocalTime()` and `getInternalTime()` methods provided by Arduino_IoTCloud instead.
 ***

 ## Things